mccraigmccraig/parenjin/README.md

 * `:model` refers to an EnjinModel, which defines the Enjins requirements
 * `:connectors` specifies how the Enjin connector requirements are to be satisfied from the application's `:connectors` map
-* `:params` provides values to satisfy the Enjin param requirements. the #app/param reader-macro can be used to create a reference to an application parameter, which can be set dynamically.
-All references (from any Enjin in the same application) to the same application parameter refer to the same value, so Enjins can be declared to share dynamic parameters
+* `:params` provides values to satisfy the Enjin param requirements. the #app/ref reader-macro can be used to create an application reference, which can be set dynamically.
+All references (from any Enjin in the same application) to the same application reference refer to the same value, so Enjins can be declared to share dynamic parameters
-* `:enjin-deps` specifies how the Enjin dependency requirements are to be satisfied from the application's `:enjins`
+* `:enjin-deps` specifies how the Enjin dependency requirements are to be satisfied from the application's `:enjins`. an Enjin dependency may be set as an application reference, so one Enjin can dynamically satisfy the Enjin dependencies of another
 * `:webservices` specifies :none, :all or a list of webservice-ids for Enjin webservices to be included in the application webservice from create-webservice

         (require '[parenjin.application :as app])